theory/class-meta/README.md

 Copyright and Licence
 ---------------------

-Copyright (c) 2002-2009, David Wheeler.
+Copyright (c) 2002-2011, David E. Wheeler.
 Some Rights Reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.